-You are provided with the following text input modes.
+Your phone has the following text input modes:

-• T9 mode
+T9 mode

 This mode allows you to enter words with only one keystroke per letter.
-Each key on the keypad has more than one letter - when you press the be key once, J, K or L may be displayed.
+Each key on the keypad has more than one letter - when you press the see key once, J, K or L displays.
 The T9 mode automatically compares your keystrokes with an internal linguistic dictionary to determine the correct word, thus requiring far fewer keystrokes than the traditional upper/lower-case character modes.

-• Upper/lower-case character modes
+· Upper/lower-case character modes

-These modes allow you to enter letters by pressing the key labelled with the required letter once, twice, three or four times until the letter is displayed.
+These modes allow you to enter letters by pressing the key labelled with the required letter once, twice, three or four times until the letter displays.